 Support for people with Oral, Head and Neck Cancer with Traditional Chinese Medicine

-By Matthew Enright, AP, DOM
+By Matthew Enright, DOM

 Traditional Chinese Medicine (TCM) is based on traditional medical practices originating in China.
 TCM stems from the belief that what happens to one part of the body affects every other part of the body.
 Similarly, organs and organ systems are viewed as interconnected structures that work together to keep the body balanced and harmonious.